anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 Browsers like Opera and Chrome will warn you, but Firefox doesn't by default.
 You can change that by enabling "punycode" in Firefox, see [anita.link/puny](https://anita.link/puny).

-## 3-2-1 rule for storing your seed
+## 3-2-1 Rule for Storing Your Seed
 The seed consists of 12 - 24 English words.
 Nowadays, more wallets use 12 words instead of 24 because they provide a high enough level of security and are easier to remember and store.

 Write the seed on a piece of paper by hand when you first initialize your wallet.
 Make sure that the order is correct and check the written words multiple times.
 Note the vendor, model and the wallet software too.
 You might need this information in case you want to recover your funds.